nicholaswmin/alpine/README.md

       using soft boots and strap bindings.
       Only called *"Softboot Snowboarding"* when comparing it to *Alpine Snowboarding* which uses hardboots and plate bindings.

-## Something Missing?

-Think somethings missing or amiss?
-Let me know by [opening a new issue][new-gh-issue].

 [gh-page]: https://nicholaswmin.github.io/alpine-carving/
 [old-bomber-site]: https://web.archive.org/web/20120501220353/http://www.bomberonline.com/